rkendall/reffix/README.md

 ### Configuration File

-You can also specify filtering and parsing options by creating a `.refixrc` file.
+You can also specify filtering and parsing options by creating a `.reffixrc` file.
 Place it in your `$home` or `/etc` directory, or specify its path using the command-line option `-c|--config`.
 The file will be merged into the following default settings and should use the same JSON format.

 ```javascript
 {